zuizzms/Web-Development-Microchallenge/ReadME.md

 <p>Beginner</p>

 <h2>Time Necessary</h2>
-<p>30 minutes</p>
+<p>1-2 Hours</p>

 <h2>Objective</h2>
 <p>Create a personal portfolio website that showcases your skills, experiences, and projects.
-The website should have a professional design and be easy to navigate.</p>
+The website should have a professional design and be easy to navigate.
+This project leaves room for creativity so feel free to add your own additions (color, design, layout, etc). </p>

 <h2>Requirements:</h2>
 <ul>